zeromq/zeromq.org/content/docs/messages.md

 {{< example messages_strings_send_recv >}}

-Because we utilise the frame's length to refelct the string's length we can send mulitple strings by putting each of them into a seperate frame.
+Because we utilise the frame's length to reflect the string's length we can send mulitple strings by putting each of them into a seperate frame.

 {{< example messages_strings_send_recv_multi >}}

-## Other
+## More

 Find out more about working with messages: